MicrosoftDocs/azure-docs/articles/logic-apps/business-continuity-disaster-recovery-guidance.md

 For example, here is an active-active setup that has both logic app instances actively handle requests and can use any of these patterns to distribute requests between instances:

-* A "physical" or "soft" load balancer such as [Azure Load Balancer](../load-balancer/load-balancer-overview.md), a "soft" load balancer such as Azure API Management
+* A "physical" or "soft" load balancer such as [Azure Load Balancer](../load-balancer/load-balancer-overview.md), a "soft" load balancer such as Azure [API Management](../api-management/api-management-key-concepts.md), or a service that tracks state, such as [Azure Service Bus](../service-bus-messaging/service-bus-messaging-overview.md):

   !["Active-active" setup that uses a load balancer](./media/business-continuity-disaster-recovery-guidance/active-active-setup-load-balancer.png)

-* /architecture/patterns/queue-based-load-levelin

 , or a service that tracks state, such as Azure Service Bus queue

 Or, the setup can have each instance "compete" for requests from a message queue:

 !["Active-active" setup that uses "competing consumers"](./media/business-continuity-disaster-recovery-guidance/active-active-competing-consumers-pattern.png)

+Here is an active-passive setup where an enabled logic app is in one location, while a disabled logic app is in another location.
+If a failure occurs an operator can run a script that will enable the logic app in the secondary location

 <a name="state-history"></a>